zeiban/ahk-defiance-loadout-switcher/README.md

 If you don't have AHK downloaded and installed it can be found at http://www.autohotkey.com

-Take a look at the Example.ahk script to see how to have F9-F12 switch loadouts 1-5
+Take a look at the Example.ahk script to see how to switch loadouts 1-5